 The identity terminology that a certain group or individual chooses to adopt or self-identify with is highly personal and can be emotionally charged.
 For these reasons, there is no “right” or “best” term to use.

-Here at Culture Amp, we’ve decided to adopt “Latinx” Heritage Month instead of “Hispanic” or “Latino” for two reasons.
+Here at Culture Amp, we’ve decided to adopt “Latine” Heritage Month instead of “Hispanic” or “Latino” for two reasons.
 First, so that we can encompass the identities of people in the community who do not identify with the gender binary.
 Second, so that we can be inclusive of Indigenous, Brazilian, and other non-Spanish speaking people and communities who may identify with the term.

 Rafael Athayde Mello, a Melbourne-based Data Engineer, would agree.
 Born in Brazil, Rafael explains, “There’s a really strong regional identity to being South American.
 There’s not really a good sense of Hispanic-ness and Latin-ness.
-So, I would rarely ever call myself Hispanic or Latinx – I would so much more call myself Brazilian.”
+So, I would rarely ever call myself Hispanic or Latine or Latinx – I would so much more call myself Brazilian.”

 Indeed, pan-ethnic labels can erase the vibrant texture of different cultures and communities.
 Kenneth Matos, Director of People Science, elaborates, “Labels aren’t made by groups.
 They were made by the Census Bureau to categorize big groups of people for logistic reasons.
 Puerto Ricans, Dominicans, etc., didn’t come together and say, ‘We are all Hispanics and this is how you will refer to us.’”